About your tutor - Sandie Dallow

-Sandie and Bill have four pet dogs at home, a 15 year old Westie called Mollie, a 9 year old German Shepherd called Ziva, a 7 year old Schnoodle called Bumble and a 5 year old Schnoodle called Libertie and new addition 15 week old Springer Spaniel called River.
+Sandie and Bill have four pet dogs at home, a 9 year old German Shepherd called Ziva, a 7 year old Schnoodle called Bumble, a 5 year old Schnoodle called Libertie and new addition 15 week old Springer Spaniel called River.

 Both Sandie and Bill have also completed the Puppy University Tutors course and run classes for older dogs too.
 Both are Pet First Aid trained and continue to learn new skills to pass onto their pet owners.

 Sandie has recently undertaken and successfully passed a City & Guilds Scent Detection Handler Course with Libbie and are now qualified to hold Scent Detection Courses.

 Puppy School tutors come from a wide variety of backgrounds.
 Many have thriving careers in rescue shelters and some work as veterinary nurses, dog walkers, dog groomers, dog training professionals or behaviourists.
 What they all have in common is a passion for training puppies and a keen interest in animal welfare and behaviour.

 Our Puppy School tutors and associate tutors must undergo extensive training before teaching Puppy School classes.
 This includes an application and interview process, six days of comprehensive theory covering a range of topics from animal learning to lesson plans (taught by founder and director, Gwen Bailey, APBC registered behaviourist), as well as three days of supervised practical work and a comprehensive correspondence course.

 Tutors are carefully overseen by Regional Managers to make sure they are using all the skills necessary to become excellent, positive, reward-based puppy trainers.
 Puppy School Tutors uphold a Code of Conduct at all times and must complete a sufficient amount of Continued Professional Development each year.